eclipse-openj9/openj9-docs/docs/xmso.md

 ## Default setting

 Default values vary by platform.
-See [Default settings for the OpenJ9 VM](openj9_defaults.md).
+See [Default settings for the Eclipse OpenJ9&trade; VM](openj9_defaults.md).

 :fontawesome-solid-pencil-alt:{: .note aria-hidden="true"} **Note:** On 64-bit z/OS, the default size is the minimum that can be allocated by the operating system.
 So if you set a value that is smaller, that value is ignored by the VM.